pwrstudio/txtblock/whitepaper.md

 ## Conclusion

-With google rebranding as Alphabet while striving to organize the world from A to Z, there is an urgent need for other models of organisation of information, beyond giant data centers and walled garden.
+With google rebranding as Alphabet ans working to organize the world from A to Z, there is an urgent need for other models of organisation of information, beyond giant data centers and walled garden.
 We believe that recent developments offer opportunities for such new models.

-We see the following pros in the proposal outlined above:
+We see the following positive aspects of the proposal outlined above:

 - The strong link between the identifier and the information identified
 - The decentralized architecture making censorship much more difficult